adamsilverstein/block-minimap/CONTRIBUTING.md

 ### Reporting bugs

-If you're running into an issue with the plugin, please take a look through [existing issues](https://github.com/10up/minimap/issues) and [open a new one](https://github.com/10up/minimap/issues/new) if needed.
+If you're running into an issue with the plugin, please take a look through [existing issues](https://github.com/adamsilverstein/minimap/issues) and [open a new one](https://github.com/adamsilverstein/minimap/issues/new) if needed.
 If you're able, include steps to reproduce, environment information, and screenshots/screencasts as relevant.

 ### Suggesting enhancements

-New features and enhancements are also managed via [issues](https://github.com/10up/minimap/issues).
+New features and enhancements are also managed via [issues](https://github.com/adamsilverstein/minimap/issues).

 ### Pull requests

 Pull requests represent a proposed solution to a specified problem.
 They should always reference an issue that describes the problem and contains discussion about the problem itself.
 Discussion on pull requests should be limited to the pull request itself, i.e. code review.

-For more on how 10up writes and manages code, check out our [10up Engineering Best Practices](https://10up.github.io/Engineering-Best-Practices/).

 ## Workflow